JerrySievert/quickstart-js/README.md

 # Quick Start JS

 An ArcGIS Javscript library and samples to help you build web mapping applications quickly.
+The library simplifies a number of basic tasks such as loading and centering basemaps, and provides higher-level calls to a number of ArcGIS Online services.
 No dojo or GIS knowledge required.
-Just reference and roll!
-Current samples: Basemaps, Geolocation, Graphics, Places, Directions, Cloud, [yours!]...
+Bootstrap is used to layout and style the applications.

 [View live app here](http://edn1.esri.com/quickstartjs/demo/landingpage.html)